satvikchachra/PDF-Viewer/README.md

 ## Setup

-* Clone the repo to your machine (or fork it to your github account then clone from there)
+* Clone the repo to your machine (or fork it to your github account then clone from there).
 ```bash
 git clone https://github.com/satvikchachra/PDF-Viewer.git
 cd PDF-Viewer
 ```

-* Run on a Live Server
+* Run on a Live Server.
-To learn more about this step you can checkout [VSCode Live Server](https://ritwickdey.github.io/vscode-live-server/)
+To learn more about this step you can checkout [VSCode Live Server](https://ritwickdey.github.io/vscode-live-server/).

 ## Learn More